aldebaran/qibuild/doc/source/advanced/guide/cmake/create_lib.rst

 Creating a library
 ==================

-This tutorial only convers the most simple way of writing a library.
+This tutorial only covers the most simple way of writing a library.

 If you are working in a large project, or wish to re-distribute your library, you may want to read this more in-depth tutorial: :ref:`how-to-write-a-library`